unik-name/docs.unikname.network/docs/uns-network-key-concepts/cryptography-overview.md

 The passphrase is used to directly calculate the [PrivateKey](#privatekey) of an UNS blockchain account and should never be shared, stored irresponsibly, or transmitted over the internet.
 The only person that should ever have access to a passphrase is the owner of its account.

-We can technically use any word, phrase, or string as a passphrase which will result in a valid <uns/> cryptoaccount; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
+We can technically use any word, phrase, or string as a passphrase which will result in a valid <brand name="uns"/> cryptoaccount; however, it is heavily discouraged as the security of an address relies on the randomness of its Passphrase.
 Humans are bad at creating randomness, and entering sequences of random letters and numbers isn't easy to do accurately.

-<uns/> passphrases are implemented using [ARK.IO cryptography](https://ark.dev/docs/core/transactions/cryptography#passphrase), based on the BIP39 Protocol, and is combination of twelve words.
+<brand name="uns"/> passphrases are implemented using [ARK.IO cryptography](https://ark.dev/docs/core/transactions/cryptography#passphrase), based on the BIP39 Protocol, and is combination of twelve words.

 ## PrivateKey